Newmark boosts capital markets practice with Atlanta hire

 Image

-A rendering of a rooftop pool and hangout with a large city beyond under blue skies in Atlanta.
+A rendering of a large apartment complex under blue skies with a modern aesthetic near a walking trail in Atlanta.

 Associated Project